 For a detailed read on manual troubleshooting visit KB314464.

 Unknown Device Identifier

-Additionally, you can check out Unknown Device Tool.
-It is a small utility that was written to provide computer technicians with a simple way to identify those “Unknown Device” devices that show up in Microsoft Windows after a fresh install.
+You can check out Unknown Device Tool.
+It is a small utility available at Sourceforge that was written to provide computer technicians with a simple way to identify those “Unknown Device” devices that show up in Microsoft Windows after a fresh install.